Detailed League Outline

-Players, other than Pitcher, may be added to rosters at any time during the season with the exception of the last game day.
+Players, may be added to rosters at any time during the season with the exception of the last game day.
 A player may be added for the duration of the season or as a substitute for just one game.
 The purpose of allowing additional players is to encourage participation of children late to the sport and to assist in avoiding forfeits.
 Any new/additional/substitute player must be added to the team roster with complete information and parent signature before play.
 Teams and rosters may only include players that fit the age requirements for the registered division.
 Players will be considered in the age/ability listed on the roster of their primary team.

 - Legal Example – If a 9U player is listed on both a 9U roster and a 10U roster, that player will be considered 9U and legally playing up to 10U.

 - Violation Example – If a 9U player is listed on a 10U roster and/or appears on 10U scoresheets prior to the addition of that 9U player to a 9U roster, that player will be considered a 10U player playing down and in violation of JCPRD roster regulations.